developer-onizuka/AzureDevops/README.md

 $ git push -u origin developing
 ```

-After git push, you can do "pull request" in Azure Devops so that this commit can be merged into Master branch.
+# 7. Pull Request
----
+After doing git push in #6, you can do "pull request" in Azure Devops so that this commit can be merged into Master branch.